giellalt/lang-smj/smj.md

 LEXICON A_CMP_INFL   Sub-forms.
 Lexicon for giving sub-variation conjugation by simply adding an -a to the norwegian/swedish word.
 No cg.
 Like "alkohola" and "agronoma".
 These forms goes against the standarization rule, but are found because of earlier standarizations rules and dictionaries.

+LEXICON ERR/ORTH_EVEN_WEAK_CASES  Even stem Err/orth lexicon without nominative, illative and essive.
+Only for entries with ERR/ORTH tag.
+Made so that we don't get entries that are both norm and with error tag.
+Entries like "ålggo" have no grade alternation, a common error is writing it like it has, ålggo>ålgov. tálla>tálav, klimáksa>klimáksav, prefiksa>prefiksav, barggo>barggov

+LEXICON ERR/ORTH_EVEN_STRONG_CASES   Even stem Err/orth lexicon with only nominative, illative and essive.
+Only for entries with ERR/ORTH tag.
+Made so that we don't get entries that are both norm and with error tag.
+Hydrogena is used as nom and is err/orth, hydrogena>hydrogenav is not err/orth. marináda-nom, banána-nom

 LEXICON ERR/ORTH_ODD  Err/Orth lexicon doing the opposit of what odd-syllable nouns do.
 Strong grade in nom and weak in all other.

 * dálkas # Even-syllable test examples:*